 There are many resources and websites for learning about Charlotte Mason’s educational approach.
 But Charlotte Mason Homeschooling In 18 Easy Step-by-Step Lessons caught my attention because author Cindy West has a gradual plan for implementing it that should work for even the most insecure parent or teacher.
 West concludes each of the 18 chapters of this book with homework for the parent or teacher.
 That homework is either for reflection time and self-assessment or for actual implementation.
 For example, Chapter 2 introduces the idea of living books and has this homework assignment:

 Start slowly.
 Choose one subject your child is currently studying.
 Take a look at the reading material that goes along with the lesson(s).
 Is it living (interesting, meaningful, engaging?)
 If so, way to go!
 Move on to another subject and see how the reading material stacks up.If not, why not try replacing the lesson text with a living book from the library instead?
 Use one of the online lists above for ideas.

-Charlotte Mason Homeschooling packs an amazing amount of information into a relatively short book.
-The book is available only as a PDF, and that format allows West to include helpful links to websites and resources that add value to the book.
-While some of these links are to other CM resources West sells, many are to free resources such as her lengthy list of geography-related picture books, lists of her own favorite living books for the different historical periods, and resources at other sites such as AmblesideOnline and Living Books Curriculum.
+Charlotte Mason Homeschooling In 18 Easy Step-by-Step Lessons packs an amazing amount of information into a relatively short book.
+It is available only as a PDF, and that format allows West to include helpful links to websites and resources, adding value to the book.
+While some of these links are to other Charlotte Mason resources that West sells, many are to free resources such as her lengthy list of geography-related picture books, lists of her own favorite living books for the different historical periods, and resources at other sites such as AmblesideOnline and Living Books Curriculum.